ISISComputingGroup/ibex_developers_manual/dataweb/Web-Dashboard.md

 1. Run create_icp_binaries.bat
 1. `make clean uninstall install` in `..\EPICS\CSS\master`

+## Troubleshooting

+## General Investigation

+First look at the log to ensure that there are no issues.
+The log is held in `C:\JSON_Bourne\log`

+## Restart the service

+As admin open the services and restart the json bourne service.

 ## Future Development Ideas
 * We need to improve the unit test coverage of this project.
 It would be worth looking into the [requests-mock](https://pypi.python.org/pypi/requests-mock) library as this would make it very easy to test server code which makes HTTP requests.